Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Parton model

 Setting $f_i^A(x_N,Q_0^2)=0$ for $x_N\geq 1$ at the initial scale $Q_0$ yields an important computational benefit since the DGLAP evolution framework consistently leads to $f_i^A(x_N,Q^2)=0$ for $x_N \geq 1$ at all larger scales $Q$.
 Consequently, the advantage of setting $f_i^A(x_N{\geq}1,Q^2)=0$ is that the same evolution equations can be used for all nuclei, including nucleons:

-With the above framework for the nuclear PDFs, we can perform the DGLAP evolution on the interval $x\in[0,1]$ in a manner similar to the proton evolution.
+With the above framework for nuclear PDFs, we can perform DGLAP evolution on the interval $x\in[0,1]$ in a manner similar to proton evolution.
 However, the sum rules of Eq.~\eqref{eq:nucSumRulesi}, \eqref{eq:nucSumRulesii}, and~\eqref{eq:nucSumRulesiii} differ from the proton case.
 Thus, it is common (but not necessary) to further decompose the nuclear PDF $f_i^A$ as

 where $f_i^{p/A}$ and $f_i^{n/A}$ represent effective ``bound proton and neutron'' PDFs for finding a parton ``$i$'' inside a nucleon.
 The ``bound proton'' PDF $f_i^{p/A}$ satisfies identical sum rules as the (free) proton PDF, so this quantity can be computed using standard DGLAP programs.
 The ``bound neutron'' PDF is commonly obtained from the ``bound proton'' one by assuming isospin symmetry.\footnote{ While isospin symmetry is typically used to relate $f_i^{n/A}$ to $f_i^{p/A}$, in principle one could add isospin violating contributions.
 The recent Marathon data~\cite{MARATHON:2021vqu} suggests there may be isospin violations in the very large $x$ region~\cite{Cocuzza:2021rfn}. }